How Many Zeros in a Quindecillion?

 What Is the Long-Scale Quindecillion?

 In the long-scale numbering system — still used officially in France, Germany, and several other European countries — a quindecillion equals 1090, or 1 followed by 90 zeros.
 This is because the long scale multiplies each "-illion" by one million (106) rather than one thousand (103), giving (106)15 = 1090.
+Learn more about how many zeros in an octodecillion.

 The gap between short-scale and long-scale quindecillion is 1042 — a tredecillion.
 In plain terms: the long-scale version is a tredecillion times larger than the short-scale one.
 Both versions use the same name, which is one of the core reasons scientific literature relies on 1048 rather than "quindecillion" when precision matters.
-Learn more about how many zeros in a trillion.

 | System | Zeros | Scientific Notation |